Sour cherry / Tart cherry

 Unknown, probably Europe from wild bird cherry (Prunus avium) and steppe cherry (Prunus fruticosa).

-An annual application of compost is sufficient fertilizer for sour cherry.
-A coat of white paint before winter makes the thin, smooth bark less susceptible to frost cracking.
+An annual application of compost is sufficient to fertilize the sour cherry.
+A coat of white paint before winter makes the thin, smooth bark less susceptible to frost cracks.
 Watering during dry periods and regular pruning are also important.
-Plant depth about as deep as depth in pot.
+Planting depth approx. as deep as the depth in the pot.
 Can also be planted in spring.
-Tread well and possibly tie larger trees to a tree stake for storm protection.
-In heavy soils, add a good portion (several cm) of fine gravel to the planting hole as drainage.
+Tread well and tie larger trees to a tree stake as storm protection if necessary.
+If the soil is heavy, add a good portion (several cm) of fine gravel to the planting hole as drainage.
 Sour cherries are very sensitive to waterlogging.
 Ripe sour cherries are soft and glassy.
-Most sour cherries are self-pollinating, but some varieties need a 2nd plant for pollination; sweet cherries are also suitable if they flower at the same time.
-Maintenance pruning ideally immediately after harvesting.
+Most sour cherries are self-fertile, but some varieties need a second plant for fertilization; sweet cherries are also suitable if they flower at the same time.
+Ideally, prune immediately after harvesting.

 No antagonistic plants